Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 Who might be suitable for microneedling?

-Microneedling may be suitable for healthy adults who want to improve skin texture, mild to moderate scarring, fine lines, large pores, or uneven skin tone.
+Microneedling can be suitable for healthy adults who want to improve skin texture, mild to moderate scarring, fine lines, large pores, or uneven skin tone.
 It is also emphasized that microneedling can work on different skin tones and that realistic expectations and aftercare are important.

 Who should avoid microneedling?